Does Medicare Cover Implantable Cardioverter-Defibrillators (ICD)?

 Which Medicare Plans Cover Implantable Defibrillators

 ICD surgeries are often an outpatient procedure.
 If you are an outpatient, Medicare Part B will cover 80 percent of the cost.
-This leaves you with 20 percent of the cost, as well as your deductible if Medicare is paying for the device.
+This leaves you with 20 percent of the cost after the deductible is met if Medicare is paying for the device.
 You will also have to pay a copayment to the hospital.

 But according to the U.S. National Library of Medicine, about 30 percent of ICD implantations occur during acute hospitalizations.
 If you receive the surgery as an inpatient, then Medicare Part A will cover it.
-You will be responsible for 20 percent of the cost as well as the Part A deductible, which is $1,484 in 2021.
+You will be responsible for 20 percent of the cost after you’ve paid the Part A deductible, which is $1,484 in 2021.

 A Medicare Advantage plan, or Part C, includes benefits for everything that Original Medicare covers, meaning that an ICD would be covered.
 Advantage plans vary, but your specific plan could offer additional support for this procedure.